jonbnewman/mobx-store-provider/README.md

 export default App;
 ```

+Inside of the `App` component we:

+- Create the `appStore` instance using the [createStore](/api/createStore) hook
+- Retrieve the `Provider` using the [useProvider](/api/useProvider) hook
+- Wrap our application with the `Provider`, supplying it with the `appStore`

+This creates our main `appStore` which is then shared with the rest of our application via its `Provider`.

+## Using the store

+In another component somewhere in the application, we want to use or gain access to the `appStore`.
+To do this, we use the [useStore](/api/useStore) hook:

 ```javascript
 // UserDisplay.jsx (A component, we use the store from above inside it) import React from "react";